superbrobenji/nvim/readme.md

 - `:TSUpdate` will update Treesitter.

 ## Things to note
-- don't forget to run tmux before opening nvim if you want to be able to jump between projects quickly and easily
+- Ron't forget to run tmux before opening nvim if you want to be able to jump between projects quickly and easily.
 - The general keymaps are under `/lua/<your name>/remap.lua`.
-Feel free to change them to your preference
+Feel free to change them to your preference.
 - The keymaps for each plugin are under their respective config file in `/after/plugin`.
 - The general settings for Neovim is under `/lua/<your name>/set.lua`
 - If you are using Windows.
-Go to the general settings file and change the undodir according to the comment
+Go to the general settings file and change the undodir according to the comment.

 ## Adding new packages
 When you want to add a new package, add it to `/lua/<your name>/packer.lua` as the others are.
 Then create a new config file for in under `/after/plugin` as a `.lua` file.